fterdal/postgres-linkedlist/README.md

 Retrieving the ranked ballot is a matter of recursive traversal:

 1. For the given ballotId, find the CandidateRank row with previousId of null (that's the top of the ballot).
-2. Find the CandidateRank row with previousId equal to that previousId
+2. Find the CandidateRank row with previousId equal to that
 3. Repeat 2 until there is no row with that previousId